Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 }
 ```

-**Why local?** All financial data stays on-premise.
-No sensitive data transmitted to external APIs.
+Processing time is roughly 10 to 15 minutes per statement.
+Slower than a pure script, but meaningfully more accurate on
+messy or inconsistent transaction descriptions.

-### Step 2 — First Checkpoint
+### Step 2 — First checkpoint
-Before proceeding:
+Before moving forward:
-- Total amount in bank statement = Total amount in Excel ✓
+- Total amount in JSON = Total amount on bank statement ✓
-- Row count in bank statement = Row count in Excel ✓
+- Row count in JSON = Row count on bank statement ✓

-If both checks pass → proceed.
-If not → identify and fix the discrepancy.
+If both pass, continue.
+If not, find and fix the discrepancy first.

-### Step 3 — Excel Data Reference
+### Step 3 — Excel reference file
-A structured Excel reference file maps keywords to categories.
+Categorization is driven by a dedicated Excel reference file —
+not hardcoded lists in the script.

+Structure: each column header is a category name.
-Each column header = one category.
-Each value in the column =
+Each value in that column is a keyword to look for
-a keyword to find in the transaction description.
+in the transaction description.

-**Advantages over hardcoded Python lists:**
+This replaced the original hardcoded Python approach for
-- Flexible — add/modify keywords without touching code
+three practical reasons: easier to update without touching code,
-- Visual — conditional formatting highlights duplicates instantly
+readable at 100+ terms, and conditional formatting instantly
-- Readable — 100+ terms manageable in a spreadsheet, not in a script
-- Ordered — left-to-right priority handles recurring keyword conflicts
+flags duplicate keywords across categories.

+Column order matters: Python reads left to right, so less frequent
+categories whose keywords overlap with common ones are placed further
+left to ensure correct matching priority.

-### Step 4 — Python Categorization Script
+### Step 4 — Python categorization
 The script cross-references each transaction description against
-the Excel reference file and adds two columns:
+the reference file and adds two columns:

-- `Keyword_Source` — which keyword triggered the category
+- `Keyword_Source` — which keyword triggered the match
-- `In/Out` — cash inflow or outflow
+- `In/Out` — inflow or outflow

-### Step 5 — Final Checkpoints
+### Step 5 — Second checkpoint
-- Uncategorized transactions flagged automatically (6% average on last full year)
+- Any uncategorized transaction is flagged automatically
 - Total amount verified again
 - Row count verified again

+Average uncategorized rate on last full year: ~6%.
+These are reviewed manually before proceeding.

+This process runs 24 times per year — 2 bank accounts × 12 months.

-### Step 6 — Power BI Dashboard
+### Step 6 — Chart of accounts mapping
-Structured data loaded into Power BI for visual cash flow analysis:
+Categories are mapped to a standard US chart of accounts structure,
+built by reverse-engineering the company's 2024 tax declaration —
+the same structure the CPA already works with.

+Example: Software, Freight and Shipping → mapped under Utilities.

+This step produces a file the CPA can work with directly,
+without reformatting or interpretation.

+### Step 7 — Reporting
+*(In progress — to be documented)*

-- Monthly breakdown by category
+Monthly reporting by category — Excel pivot tables and Power BI
-- Inflow vs outflow tracking
-- Trend visualization across accounts
+dashboards covering inflows, outflows and category trends across
+the full year.

 ---